yoavg/nlp2024-2025/ass4/README.md

 A related quantity we ask you to compute is the ability of the model to answer the questions _without seeing the texts_ while providing the same (or equivalent) asnwers as those based on the texts.

+This part should be based on the entire set (100 pairs), and not just the 20 annotated pairs.
+You should compute numbers both based on the entire set, and based on the 20 pairs for which you have gold annotations.

 **Output of this part:**

 - A description of your procedure / prompts.